 As a practising vet at Juno Pets, one of the most persistent myths I encounter in the consultation room is the idea that a dog’s mouth is cleaner than our own.
 It is a comforting thought, especially when your beloved Labrador greets you with a slobbery lick to the face.

-While sharing a bond with your dog is vital, understanding the bacterial reality of their mouths is crucial for their health and yours.
+While sharing a bond with your dog is vital, understanding the bacterial reality of their mouths is helpful for their health and yours.
+This falls under the broader umbrella of daily wellness and hygiene habits that keep a household safe.

 To understand this better, we need to look at the science of the oral microbiome.
 Understanding dog behaviour often involves debunking these old wives' tales to ensure we are interacting safely with our pets.